 Funeral leave is given for immediate family only.
 Immediate family is defined as the spouse, great-grandparents, grandparents, parents, legal guardians, brothers, spouse of brothers, sisters, spouse of sisters, children, spouse of children, grandchildren, and great-grandchildren of either the student or the spouse.
-Three consecutive school days is granted for funeral leave.
+Three consecutive school days are granted for funeral leave.
+This time is not to be made up.
+Any clinical time for funeral leave not considered immediate family will need to be made up per regular attendance policy (page 26).